evilbullet/pyrogram/README.rst

     app.run()

-**Pyrogram** is an elegant, easy-to-use Telegram_ client library and framework written from the ground up in Python and C.
-It enables you to easily build custom Telegram applications that interact with the MTProto API as both user and bot.
+**Pyrogram** is an elegant, easy-to-use Telegram_ client library and framework written from the ground up in Python and C. Built on top of the `MTProto API`_, Pyrogram enables you to easily create custom apps using both User (client app alternative) and Bot (bot API alternative) identities and let them interact with the Telegram Database.

 Features
 --------